Understanding Cod: Water Pollution's Silent Killer

 Frequently asked questions

-COD stands for Chemical Oxygen Demand and is a measurement of the oxygen required to oxidize soluble and particulate organic matter in water.
+COD stands for Chemical Oxygen Demand.
+It is a measure of the amount of oxygen required to oxidize soluble and insoluble organic compounds in a volume of water.
+COD is an important parameter for determining the best wastewater treatment methods.

 Written by